teomoreno/GetDataProject/CodeBook.md

 Merge training and test data frames to create a new merged object.

-merged: data frame, variables, observations
+merged: data frame, variables, observations.

 Step 02